martapolii/PolishchukArt/README.md

 I was tasked with the creation of a website for an artist.
 It will function as his portfolio, used to show his work to potential clients and galleries.
 Link is: www.polishchukart.com.
 The client requested a simple and clean website with a specific colour scheme.
+At the moment the website only uses CSS and HTML.
+Java script functionality will be implemented in the near future to be able to view larger versions of the gallery images with descriptions.